Solid Klein bottle

 One approach to conceptualizing the solid klein bottle in four-dimensional space involves imagining a cylinder, which appears flat to a hypothetical four-dimensional observer.
 The cylinder possesses distinct "top" and "bottom" two-dimensional surfaces.
 By introducing a half-twist along the fourth dimension and subsequently connecting the ends, the cylinder undergoes a transformation.
-While the total volume of the object remains unchanged, the resulting structure is a continuous three-dimensional manifold - analogous to the way a Möbius strip is one continuous two-dimensional surface in three-dimensional space - and has a regular 2d manifold klein bottle as its boundary.
+While the total volume of the object remains unchanged, the resulting structure is a continuous three-dimensional manifold - analogous to the way a Möbius strip is one continuous two-dimensional surface in three-dimensional space - and has the usual 2 dimensional Klein bottle manifold as its boundary.